Aurora (1782 ship): Greenland whaler

 LR for 1803 showed Aurora with Campion, master, Hall & Co., owners, changing to Gilder, and trade Hull–Petersburg, changing to Hull–Greenland.
 She underwent repairs for damages in 1803, and Sadler became her master.

 The following whaling data is from Lloyd's List (master and grounds), and Coltish (whale oil):

+By one account, in 1804, Captain Sadler took 44 whales that yielded only 190 butts.

+In 1805, Aurora rescued the crew of Maria, of Hull, Ross, master.
+Maria had been lost on the "Johns-a-Main".
+Two of Maria's crew died in an accident to one of Aurora's boats.
+In addition to the 26 whales and 244 tons of oil, Aurora took nine tons of whale bone.

 LL reported in March 1808 that Aurora had had to put back into Hull.
 She had been bound for Greenland but had gotten on shore.
 Despite the delay this caused, in 1808 Aurora had the most successful voyage of her career in terms of the amount of whale oil she gathered.
 It was also the ninth-best haul in the history of the Hull whaling fleet.

+In the 1810 season, Aurora, Sadler, master, was the most successful whaler from Greenland.

+In 1813, Aurora, Sadler, master, had been beset by ice from the middle of April to early July.

 LL reported that Aurora, Sadler, master, had had to put into Aberdeen on 20 April 1815 leaky.
 She had been bound for Greenland and had gotten as far as latitude 63°N before she had had to put back.
+She finally sailed at the end of April.